spences10/scottspence.com/posts/take-back-the-web.md

 mainstream web, human-created content on independent platforms becomes more valuable than ever.

-RSS feeds might seem old-school, but they offer something precious: the ability to curate your own information diet.
+RSS feeds might seem old-school, but they offer the ability to curate your own information diet.
 Instead of letting algorithms decide what you should see, you choose your sources and consume content on your own terms.

 ## Social doesn't have to be algorithmically driven

 Platforms like Mastodon and Bluesky are not algorithmically driven.
-Posts are chronologically ordered, so you can follow the people you want to see and curate your own feed.
+Posts are chronologically ordered, so you can follow the people you want to see and with Bluesky you can curate your own feed.

 New to Bluesky?
 Well, ther's starter packs, find your community and bulk follow them with a click.

 Bluesky is built on an open protocol, so you can use any client you want.
 Hack on it and make your own client if you like!
-I made [skykit](https://skykit.blue) over a weekend, it's in my opinion the spiritual home for developers to congregate.
+I made [skykit](https://skykit.blue) over a weekend, Bluesky in my opinion the spiritual home for developers to congregate online, share cool ideas and meet like minded individuals.

 ## A call to action